nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 Here are some recommendations that can help encrypt sensitive data in Cordova apps.

 ##Encrypt data using Web Crypto via Crosswalk and a shim
 The best starting point whenever you are tackling a problem related to security is to rely on browser features as they undergo significant testing and have abundant real-world use going for them.
 Web Crypto is a W3C standard that lets the browser itself encrypt data.
-Historically [crypto.subtle.encrypt and decrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) has [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.
+Historically [crypto.subtle.encrypt and decrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) had [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.

 ### Crosswalk
 Thankfully, the [Crosswalk WebView Engine plugin](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview) brings Android 4.0+ up to a recent version of Chromium including Web Crypto support.